 Two options are available when using an aftermarket scan tool, technician and there are advantages to both:

-Global (EOBD) OBD II:
+Global (EOBD) OBD II (Outlined in Red below):

 2. Talks in standard Protocols to all systems. • Pre-CAN PIDS can be limited.

-Enhanced (OEM) OBD II:
+Enhanced (OEM) OBD II (Outlined in Yellow below):

 1. Does identify the system by VIN, Make, Model, and Year.